 #1 / Sunscreen

-“SPF, it’s the number one anti-ageing product you can use,” says Dr Murad.
+“SPF is the number one anti-ageing product you can use [in any area],” says Dr Murad.
 “Most of our skin damage occurs when we are young.
 Using an SPF from an early age will dramatically reduce the amount of ageing you will see in later life.”
 That said, it’s never too late to start.
 Applying sunscreen with a high SPF every single day will go a long way towards keeping this vulnerable area of skin looking youthful.

-#2 / A décolletage treatment
+#3 / A décolletage-specific treatment

 “A body moisturiser won’t cut it when trying to treat and reverse damage on the décollete.
 Look for a product specifically for this area; it will be designed to repair the décollete with the right balance of active ingredients without over-sensitising your skin,” recommends Dr Murad.